chevere/parameter/README.md

 $enum('off');
 ```

-Use `EnumAttr` attribute to define an enum string parameter.
+Use `EnumAttr` attribute to define an enum string parameter using attribute notation.

 ```php
 use Chevere\Parameter\Attributes\EnumAttr;